dsonnerat/getting_cleaning_data/CodeBook.md

 ## Features provided by the file activity.txt
 The file activity.txt si produced by running the run_analysis.R script.

-Bellow the given number is the column number.
+Below the given number is the column number.
 It is followed by the column name wich is also the variable name.

 * 1 subject: Id of the subject whose row belongs to.
 * 2 activity: Activity : Can be LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS